kerichdev/nightfiles/README.md

+# Nightsky, my personal Arch Linux setup
 ![Nightsky!](https://github.com/kerichdev/nightfiles/blob/main/banner.nightsky?raw=true "Nightsky Banner")

-## Nightsky, my personal Arch Linux setup.

 ## What is it based on?
 Nightsky includes various resources from other brojects, like